akaliutau/aethelgard/README.md

 # quick test
 ollama run gemma3:4b "What is the capital of France?"
 ```
+Cache Location: The model weights (typically a .gguf file) are cached securely on local disk:
+** Linux: `/usr/share/ollama/.ollama/models`

-Auth for Gated Models (important since we are using CXR models - `google/cxr-foundation`!)
+NOTE: Extra steps for using Gated Models

-* Accept the Terms: You cannot download this anonymously.
-You must log in to Hugging Face, navigate to the `google/cxr-foundation` page,
+* Accept the Terms: You cannot download these models anonymously.
+If they are hosted at Hugging Face, you must log in to Hugging Face, navigate to the model card page,
   and review the Health AI Developer Foundations terms of use.
 Once you click to agree, your access request is processed immediately.
 * Generate a Token: Go to your Hugging Face account settings and generate an Access Token (Read permission) and store in `.env` file under HF